smallstep/autocert/README.md

 That said, the init container and sidecar are both super lightweight.

 #### Why are keys and certificates managed via volume mounts?
-Why not use a secret or some custom resource?
+Why not use a Secret or some custom resource?

-Because, by default, kubernetes secrets are stored in plaintext in `etcd` and might even be transmitted unencrypted across the network.
-Even if secrets were properly encrypted, transmitting a private key across the network violates PKI best practices.
+Because, by default, kubernetes Secrets are stored in plaintext in `etcd` and might even be transmitted unencrypted across the network.
+Even if Secrets were properly encrypted, transmitting a private key across the network violates PKI best practices.
 Key pairs should always be generated where they're used, and private keys should never be known by anyone but their owners.

-That said, there are use cases where a certificate mounted in a secret resource is desirable (e.g., for use with a kubernetes `Ingress`).
-We may add support for this in the future.
-However, we think the current method is easier and a better default.
+That said, there are use cases where a certificate mounted in a Secret resource is desirable (e.g., for use with a kubernetes `Ingress`).
+For that, we recommend [`step-issuer`](https://github.com/smallstep/step-issuer).

-TODO: Link to issue for people who want this.
+(Add a 👍 to smallstep/autocert#48 I'd like `autocert` to expose Secrets in the future.)

 #### Why not use kubernetes CSR resources for this?